 After law school, Diane’s hope was to find at least one really good mentor to help guide her through the difficulties of transitioning from a student to a practicing lawyer.
 It quickly became clear during her summer at S&C that she’d have far more than one, a fact that has come in handy from almost her first day at the Firm.

-As Diane explains, “from day one, the lawyers that I’ve worked with in California—particularly Bob Sacks, Mike Steinberg, Brendan Cullen, Adam Paris and Brian England—have pushed me to excel beyond what I thought I was even capable of, but in a way that’s designed to teach because they’ve been right by my side the whole way, often giving guidance but other times just rooting me on.
+As Diane explains, “from day one, the lawyers that I’ve worked with in California have pushed me to excel beyond what I thought I was capable of.
+They don’t just push you off the deep end and tell you to swim, though.
+There is always a huge support system there, ready and willing to offer guidance and support when needed.
 In only my third week at S&C, I had to interview a number of not-so-friendly witnesses who our client had recently fired.
-I had only ever seen one witness interview being done before.
-I was a little overwhelmed, but I was lucky enough to have a colleague like Adam, who was not on the case but took the time to give me substantive pointers and a much-needed pep talk.
+I was overwhelmed at first, having only ever seen one witness interview being done before (just hours before I was assigned to complete the rest of the interviews).
+Luckily my partner Adam Paris, who at the time was the most senior associate in the office, stepped in to give me substantive pointers and a much-needed pep talk.
+Knowing how much this helped me, I’ve tried to do the same for junior lawyers over the years.
 This job can be amazingly difficult at times.
 What makes it fun and interesting, even through the difficult times, is having such great colleagues and mentors.”